Privacy Policy

 9. Disclosures of your personal data

-10. We may share your personal data with the parties set out below for the purposes set out in the table above.
+10. We may share your personal data with the parties listed below for the purposes set out in the table above.

-• We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
-We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.
+• We require third parties to respect your data's security and treat it legally.
+We do not allow our third-party service providers to use your personal data for their purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 11. International transfers